antonyant11/the-makerformlab-docs/docs/faq.md

 A: Your submitted artwork will enter a "Pending Admin Review" status.
 Our administrators will review the submission for eligibility and quality.
 You will be notified once your artwork is approved and live, or if it requires revisions.

 ### Q: How are sales and holds managed?
-A: The MakerForge handles the "Hold" and "Buy" transactions.
+A: The MakerFormLab handles the "Hold" and "Buy" transactions.
 When an artwork is sold, you will be notified, and our platform will facilitate the necessary information exchange for shipping and installation.

 ### Q: Do you take a commission on sales?
-A: Yes, The MakerForge operates on a commission basis for successful sales.
+A: Yes, The MakerFormLab operates on a commission basis for successful sales.
 Specific commission rates and terms will be detailed in your Artist Agreement upon registration.

 ## Technical Questions